llaske/sugarizer/docs/tutorial_step8.md

 ### Handle palette event

-From the begining of this lesson, the event handler for the **Add** button is still the same.
-So, when you click on the button to open the palette, a new pawn appear.
+From the beginning of this lesson, the event handler for the **Add** button is still the same.
+So, when you click on the button to open the palette, a new pawn appears.
 And when you click again to close the palette a new pawn appears again.
 Of course, it's not the expected behavior.
 It's why we need to change the event.

 The first thing to do is to create a custom event for our palette.
 This event will be raise by the palette when the user will click one of the three items.
 Here's the source code to do that: